mrcgrtz/styleguide/README.md

 in reference to [LESS](http://lesscss.org/), [Sass](http://sass-lang.com/),
 and [Stylus](http://learnboost.github.io/stylus/).

- * Use a CSS-like syntax, like SCSS in Sass or the non-omitting syntax in Stylus.
+ * You MUST use a CSS-like syntax, like SCSS in Sass or the non-omitting syntax in Stylus.
+ * You MUST place `@extend` statements on the first lines of a declaration block.
+Knowing right off the bat that an element inherits another whole set of rules from elsewhere is good.
+ * You SHOULD put mixins at the end of a declaration block.
- * Limit nesting to 1 level deep.
-Reassess any nesting more than 2 levels deep.
+ * You MUST limit nesting to 3 level deep.
+Reassess any nesting more than 4 levels deep.
 This prevents overly-specific CSS selectors.
- * Avoid large numbers of nested rules.
+ * You SHOULD avoid large numbers of nested rules.
 Break them up when readability starts to be affected.
 Preference to avoid nesting that spreads over more than 20 lines.
- * Always place `@extend` statements on the first lines of a declaration block.
- * Where possible, put mixins at the end of a declaration block.
+ * Nothing goes after the nested stuff.
+And the same order as above within the nested selector would apply.
+ * All vendor-prefixes MUST use mixins.
+The only exception MAY be when it is super proprietary, unlikely to be standardized as is, and so including other vendor prefixes or the non-prefixed version is likely to cause more harm that good (i.i. `-webkit-line-clamp`).
- * Consider prefixing custom functions with `x-` or another namespace.
+ * You MAY prefix custom functions with `x-` or another namespace.
 This helps to avoid any potential to confuse your function with a native CSS function, or to clash with functions from libraries.
+ * Global and section-specific files are just table of contents.
+In other words, no styles directly in them.
+Force yourself to keep all styles organized into component parts.
+List vendor/global dependencies first, then author dependencies, then patterns, then parts.

 <a name="javascript"></a>
 ## JavaScript